-Nubian Village Aswan Overview
+Nubian Village in Aswan Egypt

 When visiting Egypt, you'll want to see the Nubian Village in Aswan, located at the base of the Nile River.
 An area is a popular place for tourists to shop, with various accessories and clothing filled with beautiful colors and symbols.
 You can also buy Nubian spices.
 In addition, the Nubian Museum is an excellent way to learn about the history and culture of the Nubian people.

 To learn about the Nubian culture, you can take a trip to the Nubian Museum.
 Founded under the direction of UNESCO, the museum features 3,000 pieces of Nubian artifacts that trace the history of the Nubian people.
 The museum was designed with Nubian traditions in mind, and the museum won the Aga Khan Award for Architecture in 2001.